locationtech/jts/doc/JTS_Version_History.md

 ### API Changes

-* Polygon getExteriorRing and getInteriorRingN accessors now return LinearRing.
-This is a binary incompatible change to the method signature making recompilation necessary, no source code changes are required.
+* Change `Polygon` `getExteriorRing` and `getInteriorRingN` accessors to return `LinearRing`. *This is a binary incompatible change to the method signature.
+Recompilation is necessary.
+No source code changes are required.*

 <!-- ================================================================ -->